Benchmarking: Definition, Fundamentals, and Objectives

 Why start benchmarking

-• Employee motivation: Clear performance targets and the pursuit of excellence can boost employee morale and engagement.
+• Employee motivation: Clear targets drive engagement.

 Conclusion